ElodineOfficial/AuriBot/README.md

 ## Welcome to the TCG Deck Builder Project!

 This project aims to create a Discord-based trading card game (TCG) bot that can be used to beta test and balance game mechanics.
 As a collaborative effort, we encourage creativity and teamwork.
 Below you'll find the necessary steps to get started and contribute effectively.
+Remember, before starting anything here, please reference the sign-up sheet here: https://docs.google.com/spreadsheets/d/19ygf8WNcKbuk6CzLK_ckKKBWaB3X5C3dqLPzsg_zMYw/edit#gid=1006194246

 ### Getting Started